tnevolin/mom_unit_mod/README.md

 1. There should be no duplicate racial/realm units.
 They should differ either in type (melee/ranged/flying) or in strength.
 2. Higher tier unit should be stronger and proportionally expensive.
+3. Small adjustment between units of similar class to highlight less used one (War Bears).

 ## Specific issues